Stephen-Lon/Alfred-workflow-list-file-metadata/README.md

 # Alfred-workflow-list-file-metadata
 # Introduction

-This rather simple workflow acts as a `Universal Action` on a single selected file to provide access to that file's metadata in Terminal.
-You can choose whether to see merely the `Universal Type Identifiers` ("UTI") for the file or to see all of the metadata.
+This rather simple workflow acts as a `Universal Action` on a single selected file to provide access to that file's metadata via the Shell.
+You can choose whether to copy to the clipboard merely the `Universal Type Identifiers` ("UTI") for the file or all of the metadata.

 See <https://developer.apple.com/documentation/uniformtypeidentifiers> for an Apple introduction to UTI.